 Easy wins in PPC advertising are rare.
-As Advertisers–and as an agency who works on behalf of advertisers–we’re always looking for affordable, high ROI opportunities, but they’re more rare than ever before.
+As Advertisers--and as an agency that provides PPC management to advertisers--we're always looking for affordable, high ROI opportunities, but they’re more rare than ever before.
 Who doesn’t want to spend a little bit of money and make a lot?
 Which is one reason I find it amazing that very few businesses we speak with about PPC aren’t taking advantage of the easiest win out there: A branded PPC campaign.
-It’s one of the first things we do with our PPC management clients, and it’s something you can (and should) do too.
+It's one of the first things we do with our PPC management clients, and it's something you can (and should) do too.

 Your first thought is probably, “I don’t want to pay for searches where I am showing up organically in the first position.”
 It makes sense to not to pay for something that you’re getting for free, but there are many good reasons why you should absolutely be bidding on your brand keywords.